Morisco: Kingdom of Granada

-In the Kingdom of Valencia
+Kingdom of Valencia

-In 1492, the Eastern Kingdom of Valencia, part of the Crown of Aragon had the second largest Muslim population in Spain after Granada, which became nominally the largest after the forced conversions in Granada in 1502.
+In 1492, the Kingdom of Valencia, part of the Crown of Aragon, had the second largest Muslim population in Spain after Granada, which became nominally the largest after the forced conversions in Granada in 1502.
 The nobles of Valencia continued to allow Islam to be practiced until the 1520s, and, to some extent, the Islamic legal system to be preserved.

 In the 1520s, the Revolt of the Brotherhoods broke out among the Christian subjects of Valencia.
-The rebellion bore an anti-Islam sentiment, and the rebels forced Valencian Muslims to become Christians in the territories they controlled.
+The rebellion bore an anti-Islamic sentiment, and the rebels forced Valencian Muslims to become Christians in the territories they controlled.
 The Muslims joined the Crown in suppressing the rebellion, playing crucial roles in several battles.
 After the rebellion was suppressed, King Charles V started an investigation to determine the validity of the conversions forced by the rebels.
 He ultimately upheld those conversions, therefore putting the force-converted subjects under the authority of the Inquisition, and issued declarations to the effect of forcing the conversion of the rest of the Muslims.

 After the forced conversions, Valencia was the region where the remains of Islamic culture was the strongest.
 A Venetian ambassador in the 1570s said that some Valencian nobles "had permitted their Moriscos to live almost openly as Mohammedans."
 Despite efforts to ban Arabic, it continued to be spoken until the expulsions.
 Valencians also trained other Aragonese Moriscos in Arabic and religious texts.

-In Aragon and Catalonia
+Aragon and Catalonia

-Moriscos accounted for 20% of the population of Aragon, residing principally on the banks of the Ebro river and its tributaries.
-Unlike Granada and Valencia Moriscos, they did not speak Arabic but, as vassals of the nobility, were granted the privilege to practice their faith relatively openly.
+Moriscos accounted for 20% of the population of the kingdom of Aragon, residing principally on the banks of the Ebro river and its tributaries.
+Unlike Granadan and Valencian Moriscos, they did not speak Arabic but, as vassals of the nobility, were granted the privilege to practice their faith relatively openly.

 Places like Muel, Zaragoza, were inhabited fully by Moriscos, the only Old Christians were the priest, the notary and the owner of the tavern-inn.
 "The rest would rather go on a pilgrimage to Mecca than Santiago de Compostela."

 In Catalonia, Moriscos represented less than 2% of the population and were concentrated in the Low Ebro region, as well as in the city of Lleida and the towns of Aitona and Seròs, in the Low Segre region.
-They largely spoke Arabic no longer, but Catalan, and to a lesser extent also Castilian-Aragonese in Lleida.
+They largely no longer spoke Arabic, but Catalan, and to a lesser extent also Castilian-Aragonese in Lleida.